oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

     -   Gather the details of the pre-requisite functional parameters in a spreadsheet Oracle will supply.
 It will include items such as the chart of accounts configuration, data-load parameters, transaction type, etc.
     -   Configure the connection between EBS and ODI Marketplace
     -   Configure the connection between ODI Marketplace and ADW
-    -   Run data load to ADW to cater the reports in the OAC
+    -   Run data load to ADW to cater to the reports in the OAC
     -   Max 500 GB of data will be loaded for reporting
     -   Single Language ‘US’ will be implemented and all levels of reporting will be in English
-    -   A Company Making Everything have X segments, all will be considered (list segments here)
+    -   A Company Making Everything has X segments, all will be considered (list segments here)
     -   One (primary) currency will be implemented (- GL Budget data does not exist in EBS.
-So, GL Budget dashboard page will be hidden.) (- ODI scenarios related to GL Budget fact and dimensions will be unchecked from project load plan.)
+So, GL Budget dashboard page will be hidden.) (- ODI scenarios related to GL Budget fact and dimensions will be unchecked from the project load plan.)

 ### Recommended Activities

-This Lift workload is designed to assist A Company Making Everything to rapidly start utilising Oracle Cloud Infrastructure and allow them to explore the benefits of the solution to them for further rollout.
+This Lift workload is designed to assist A Company Making Everything to rapidly start utilizing Oracle Cloud Infrastructure and allow them to explore the benefits of the solution to them for further rollout.
 In discussion with A Company Making Everything and from our own experience, we suggest A Company Making Everything consider engaging Oracle Consulting to implement some or all of the following activities to enrich the Accelerator.
-Below is not exhaustive list but includes:
+Below is not an exhaustive list but includes:

-Activities which extend functionality, such as:
+Activities that extend functionality, such as:

 -   Incorporate Descriptive Flex Fields from EBS, which may be needed for reporting
--   Develop ETL to address customisations of EBS
+-   Develop ETL to address customizations of EBS
 -   Implement OAC Usage Tracking
--   After the initial bedding in period to get users directly accessing the system, implement scheduling reports through OAC Agents or Delivers
+-   After the initial bedding-in period to get users directly accessing the system, implement scheduling reports through OAC Agents or Delivers
--   Develop extensions to incorporate data that is not in AP, AR or GL either within EBS or an additional data source to augment the analytics
+-   Develop extensions to incorporate data that is not in AP, AR, or GL either within EBS or an additional data source to augment the analytics
--   Extend the classic Dashboard and Reports delivered as standard with additional dashboards and reports or with data visualisations
+-   Extend the classic Dashboard and Reports delivered as standard with additional dashboards and reports or with data visualizations
 -   Modify the standard reports to address A Company Making Everything-specific requirements
 -   Performance tuning
 -   Identity and Access Management integration between EBS and OAC users via IDCS Standard

-Activities which improve security, such as:
+Activities that improve security, such as:

 -   Implement custom Row/column level security changes
 -   Implement a VPN Firewall
 -   Conduct vulnerability assessment and/or penetration testing
--   IP whitelisting to access Bastion host
+-   IP whitelisting to access the Bastion host

-Activities which affect the tenancy, such as:
+Activities that affect the tenancy, such as:

 -   Provision and/or configuration of a second environment
 -   Configure FTP server certificates if needed